|

 there is a dot pattern border that surrounds it.
 Within this border

-is a Latin inscription
+is a Greek inscription

 M